swiftpark/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ A short introduction - An organization that aim to make something awesome for Swift
+🙋‍♀️ An organization that aim to make something awesome for Swift